-For a period of 18 months from date of shipment or 12 months in operation, whichever comes first, Endress+Hauser warrants that all products sold by it shall be free from defects in material and workmanship under normal use and service when correctly installed and maintained.
-Endress+Hauser's sole liability and Customer's sole and exclusive remedy for a breach of warranty is limited to Endress+Hauser's repair or replacement (at Endress+Hauser's sole option) of the product or part thereof which is returned at Customer's expense to Endress+Hauser's plant.
-This warranty shall apply only if Customer notifies Endress+Hauser in writing of the defective product promptly after the discovery of the defect and within the warranty period.
+For a period of 18 months from date of shipment or 12 months in operation, whichever comes first, Endress+Hauser warrants that all products sold by it must be free from defects in material and workmanship under normal use and service when correctly installed and maintained.
+Endress+Hauser's sole liability and Customer's sole and exclusive remedy for a breach of warranty is limited to Endress+Hauser's repair or replacement (at Endress+Hauser's sole option) of the product or part thereof which is returned at Customer's expense to Endress+Hauser's manufacturing facility.
+This warranty will apply only if Customer notifies Endress+Hauser in writing of the defective product promptly after the discovery of the defect and within the warranty period.
 Products may only be returned by Customer when accompanied by a return authorization reference number (SRO) issued by Endress+Hauser.
-Freight expenses for products returned by Customer will be prepaid by Customer.
-Endress+Hauser shall pay for shipment back to Customer for products repaired under warranty.
-For products returned for repair that are not covered under warranty, Endress+Hauser's standard repair charges shall be applicable in addition to all shipping expenses.
+Freight expenses for products returned by Customer is prepaid by Customer.
+Endress+Hauser will pay for shipment back to Customer for products repaired under warranty.
+For products returned for repair that are not covered under warranty, Endress+Hauser's standard repair charges is applicable in addition to all shipping expenses.